microsoft/azure-health-data-services-toolkit/samples/Quickstart/README.md

 ### Prerequisite check

-- In a terminal or command window, run `dotnet --version` to check that the .NET SDK is version 6.0 or later.
+- In a terminal or command window, run `dotnet --version` to check that the .NET SDK is version 7.0 or later.
 - Run `az --version` and `azd version` to check that you have the appropriate Azure command-line tools installed.
+- Run `func --version` to check that you have version 4.0.5240 or later installed.
-- Login to the Azure CLI
+- Login to the Azure CLI using `az login`
+- Login to Azure Developer CLI using `azd auth login`

 ## Setting up